lizmat/articles/5to6-containers.md

     my Int $baz is default(42) = 666;

-creates a Scalar bound with the name "`$baz`" to the lexpad, constrains the values in that container to values that smartmatch with `Int`, sets the default value of the container to `42` and puts the value `666` in the container.
+creates a Scalar bound with the name "`$baz`" to the lexpad, constrains the values in that container to types that successfully smartmatch with `Int`, sets the default value of the container to `42` and puts the value `666` in the container.
 Assigning `Nil` to that variable will reset it to the default
 value:

     say $baz;   # 666
     $baz = Nil;
     say $baz;   # 42

-Assigning a string to that variable will fail:
+Assigning a string to that variable will fail because of the type constraint:

     $baz = "foo";
     # Type check failed in assignment to $baz; expected Int but got Str ("foo")